hmlewis-astro/classify_aggressive_driving/proposal.md

 ### Data description:
-[UAH-DriveSet](http://www.robesafe.uah.es/personal/eduardo.romera/uah-driveset/) is a public collection of data captured by a drive monitoring app.
-The data are collected for various drivers in different driving environments, with varying driving styles (**classes**: normal, drowsy, aggressive).
+[UAH-DriveSet](http://www.robesafe.uah.es/personal/eduardo.romera/uah-driveset/) is a public collection of driving data captured by a drive monitoring app, and comprises more than 500 minutes of driving data [(Romera et al. 2016)](http://www.robesafe.uah.es/personal/eduardo.romera/pdfs/Romera16itsc.pdf).
+The data include both raw videos (these may be used for a deep learning project later in the bootcamp), as well as processed `.csv` files scoring and classifying each drive in the data set.
+The data are collected for various drivers in different driving environments, with varying driving styles (**classes**: non-aggressive/negative class, aggressive/positive class).
 The **features** recorded for each driver are scores for:
 - acceleration
 - braking
 - turning